 For periodic corporate reports released to the market which are not required to be audited or reviewed by our external auditor, we have verification and approval processes to support the integrity of the information disclosed.
-The process varies depending on the report and generally involves the individuals with responsibility for the information confirming to the best of their knowledge and belief that the information is considered to be accurate and not misleading.
-The process may also involve review by internal subject matter experts (and as appropriate, our external advisers); and review by and confirmation from the individual responsible for the corporate report that it is appropriate for release.
-Such periodic corporate reports may also, depending upon the report, be required to be approved by the Disclosure Committee or the Board under Westpac's Market Disclosure Policy.
-Further details regarding Westpac's Market Disclosure Policy are in the paragraph below.
+The process varies depending on the report and generally involves the individuals with responsibility for the information confirming to the best of their knowledge that the information is accurate and not misleading.
+The process may also involve review by internal subject matter experts (and as appropriate, our external advisors); and review by and confirmation from the individual responsible for the corporate report that it is appropriate for release.
+Such periodic corporate reports may also be required to be approved by the Disclosure Committee or the Board under our Market Disclosure Policy - as described below.